rileyhanus/texedbook/README.md

     `pip install -r requirements.txt`

+### Running texedbook
 1. Make sure your main.tex document is finished and compiles without errors.
 To Compile main.tex, I recommend using VSCode with the 'Tex Workshop' plugin installed.
 In VSCode you can compile by simply saving any .tex file in your project.

-1. Make sure every figure.pdf has a corresponding figure.xbb by executing the following in the terminal.

-    `cd ./latex`

-    `ebb -x *.pdf`

-1. Create your main.epub file along with the corresponding .html files for all the Chapters by running the following command in the terminal.

-    `tex4ebook -c config.cfg main.tex`

-1. Extract the html and navigation meta-data, and template the content onto template.html which renders the interactive learning environment.

-    `cd ../`

-    `python3 make_texedbook.py`
+1. Run texedbook

+    `python run.py ./path/to/latex/project/folder`

-1. Open an of the the templated html files to view the html-based learning environment.
+1. Open any of the the templated html files to view the html-based learning environment.

 ## Editing your project:

-After making changes to any of your .tex files run step 6 and 7 from "Set up your project" and the .html files will be updated.
-If you add a new pdf figure you will need to run step 5 as well.
+After making changes to any of your .tex files, simply save your changes and run texedbook.

 ## Quarks